Top 10 Most Philosophical Animes

 Kirby: Right Back at Ya!

-Kirby: Right Back at Ya!
-(Japanese title Hoshi no Kirby) is a Japanese anime television series produced by Warpstar, Inc. The show adapts the beloved video game character Kirby into a whimsical, action‑adventure format.
+Kirby: Right Back at Ya!, known in Japan as Hoshi no Kirby, is a Japanese anime television series produced by Warpstar, Inc. The show adapts the video game character Kirby into a whimsical action-adventure format.
 It originally aired in Japan from 2001 to 2003.

 -